Unified.to

 Keep these entities distinct to avoid corrupting reporting logic.

-Step 5: Use Incremental Sync with updated_gte
+Step 5: Use incremental sync with updated_gte

-All ATS list endpoints support:
+Full resyncs don't scale.
+All ATS list endpoints support updated_gte:

-1. Perform initial full load.
+1. Perform an initial full load.

 2. Store the latest updated_at processed.